ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ## ABCpdf Runtime Docker Images

-The .NET 8.0 runtime image used in this project is [abcpdf/ubuntu-22.04-aspnet:8.0](https://hub.docker.com/repository/docker/abcpdf/ubuntu-22.04-aspnet/general) which is based on Ubuntu 22.04 LTS.
-This image includes the requisite libraries required by the linux-native components of ABCpdf as well as a basic set of fonts.
+The .NET 8.0 runtime image used in this project is [abcpdf/mcr-aspnet:8.0](https://hub.docker.com/repository/docker/abcpdf/mcr-aspnet/general) which is based on the [official Microsoft ASP.NET Core Runtime](https://hub.docker.com/_/microsoft-dotnet-aspnet/) but also includes the requisite libraries required by the linux-native components of ABCpdf as well as a basic set of fonts.

-The Dockerfiles used to create the Docker Hub Docker images are [available here](https://github.com/ABCpdf-Team/ABCpdf-Dockerfiles/tree/main/Runtimes/Ubuntu/22.04).
+The Dockerfiles used to create the Docker Hub Docker images are [available here](https://hub.docker.com/repositories/abcpdf).
 You may use these to roll-your-own image.

+## Container Security Considerations

+### Non-root user

+The Dockerfile we use in this project makes use of the 'app' USER as specified in the [ASP.NET Core Runtime images](https://hub.docker.com/_/microsoft-dotnet-aspnet/).
+This ensures that root access is available in the deployed production container deployed container.

+### Reducing Attack Surface

+Due to ABCpdf.NET and ABCChrome requiring linux-native components it is problematic to provide a chiseled Ubuntu 22.04 image.
+However you may be able to use [slim toolkit](https://github.com/slimtoolkit/slim) prior to deployment to reduce the number of unnecessary components, and hence attack surface, in your deployed container.
+You will need to ensure that the probes that you utilize in your pipeline provide adequate data for the Slim profiler.
+More inforamtion can be found in the repos readme.

 ### Further Reading